mlabs-haskell/cardano.nix/docs/getting-started/load-balancer.md

 ### Deploy Cloud Infrastructure

-Cloud resources need to be created, for example with an Infrastructure-as-Code tool such as [OpenTofu](https://opentofu.org/) or [NixOps](https://github.com/NixOS/nixops).
+Cloud resources need to be created, for example with an Infrastructure-as-Code tool such as AWS CloudFormation or [OpenTofu](https://opentofu.org/).

 #### Cloud Machines